bjablonski20/finalproject-qtm350-caprese/README.md

 }
 `

-3. Run all code cells in the QTM350_FinalProject_BlogPost.ipynb notebook.
+3. Run the code cells in the QTM350_FinalProject_BlogPost.ipynb notebook.
 If you do not want to create your own transcribe jobs, you can skip the third code cell in the notebook.
+If you do want to create your own transcribe jobs, follow the instructions below.

+- Create an S3 Bucket.
+Copy its name.

+- Replace the OutputBucketName in third code cell.
+This will create and save transcribe jobs to your S3 Bucket.